dirkvanrensburg/dirkvanrensburg.github.io/source/_posts/2014-06-23-split-business-transactions-on-oracle-osb-using-appdynamics.markdown

 	}
 {% endcodeblock %}

-The above method accepts an _InputStream_ and progressively read it, 256 characters at a time, to find the transaction type.
+This method accepts an _InputStream_ and progressively reads it, 256 characters at a time, to find the transaction type.
 It is limited to search only the first 512 characters as an optimisation based on the known message structure.
 It will likely always find the transaction type within the first 256 characters, but 512 makes it a certainty.
-Also note the variables _WITHIN_ and *BUFFER_SIZE*, which is a way of making the function configurable and future proof.
+Also note the variables _WITHIN_ and *BUFFER_SIZE*, which are there to make the code configurable and future proof.

 The code listed above can be included in a custom Java agent that will instrument the Weblogic code using a [ClassFileTransformer][class_transformer].
 Creating Java agents and class transformers are out of the scope of this article.
 It focuses on the bits actually injected.
 For more on creating a custom Java agent see the [java.lang.instrument][java_instrument] documentation.